 Kombucha - The tea drink briefly explained!

-How does the alcohol in Kombucha come about?
+How is the alcohol in kombucha created?

 Would you like to ferment your own kombucha?
 Here 's a step-by-step guide for beginners!